Jiyao17/sptree/README.md

-# bracket
+# SPTree
-bracket for quantum paths
+A swap and purification scheduling algorithm for quantum paths preparation